 The empty space that the probe created allows the disc to reabsorb the herniation.
 Your surgeon uses heat from the probe to seal the disc, as you can see in illustration 3.

-After your physician removes the probe and the needle, he covers the insertion area in the skin with a small bandage.
-Because no muscles or bone were cut during the procedure, recovery is fast and scarring is minimal.
+After your physician removes the probe and the needle, he or she covers the insertion area in the skin with a small bandage.
+Because no muscles or bone were cut during the procedure, recovery is fast, and scarring is minimal.

 You may need a day of bed rest after the procedure, and then some physical therapy.
 You usually can return to your normal daily activities within one to six weeks.